lino-framework/book/docs/specs/finan.rst

   bank statement

-    A voucher you receive from your bank and which reports the transactions that occurred on a given bank account during a given period.
+    A :term:`ledger voucher` received from your bank and which reports the transactions that occurred on a given bank account during a given period.

     See `Bank statements`_.